narlock/UsefulItems/README.md

   <img src="/demo/feather_fall_res_demo.gif" alt="Feather Fall Protection Demo">
 </p>

 - Bookshelf: Placed bookshelf blocks can have a custom user input string associated to them.
 When a user right-clicks the bookshelf, the message will be displayed!
 Server admins can also blacklist words so that users don't break server rules.
 Blacklisted words will appear as "*" characters.
+(Blacklisting words is not yet implemented!)

 Bookshelf Data is stored in the `bookshelf` directory.
 Each world will have a JSON file associated to them containing all the bookshelves with notes.
 A sample file may look like this:
 ```json